ChirnilK/Image_compression/README.md

 ### result.py / cv.py / py_project.py

-When you run the file, result.py, you will see how long each function (a built-in function of OpenCV, and my function with Haar Wavelets for compressing an image) takes time for 1, 2, 3, 4 compressions.
+py_project.py : My implementation of compressing a grayscale image with Haar Wavelets. cv.py         : A function for compressing a grayscale image using an OpenCV built-in function "reshape" When you run the file, result.py, you will see how long each function (a built-in function, and my implementation with Haar Wavelets) takes time for 1, 2, 3, 4 compressions.

 ## Requirement